TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 11/18/2021: moved editable booleans from markers to markers-values and put them in an enum, MarkerDisplay.
 SHOW_ONE_WAY_CONVOS also moved here and renamed
      * Placeholder image file given a shorter name so it doesn't hide the ID number in Graphics.
-     * Might as well call this Version 2.5 since I haven't been keeping up with version numbers lol
+     * Might as well call this Version 2.5 since I haven't been keeping up with version numbers lol 4/17/2022: v3.0.
+Performance update by Purplemandown.
+Markers now calculated in groups each frame instead of all at once, and expensive calls are handled immediately instead of case-by-case.